cnabio/duffle/docs/102-invocation-image.md

         └── sfmesh-deploy.json
 ```

+### The `/cnab` Directory

+An invocation image _must_ have a directory named `cnab` placed directly under the root of the file system hierarchy inside of an image.

+This directory _must_ have a subdirectory named `app`.

+This directory _may_ have any of the following:

+- `Dockerfile`: A valid Dockerfile used for constructing this image
+- Files for the form `Dockerfile.$INFO`, where `$INFO` is a further specification of that Dockerfile (e.g. `Dockerfile.arm64`)
+- `packer.json`: A valid Packer configuration file
+- `bundle.json`: A valid bundle definition, possibly without digests
+- `build/`: A directory containing other files used in the construction of this image
+- `README.txt` or `README.md`: A text file containing information about this bundle
+- `LICENSE`: A text file containing the license(s) for this image

+This directory _must not_ have any files or directories not explicitly named in the present document.
+The `/cnab` directory is considered a reserved namespace where future CNAB revisions may place new files or directories.

+### The `/cnab/app` Directory

 The `app/` directory contains subdirectories, each of which stores configuration for a particular target environment.
 The `app/run` file _must be an executable file_ that will act as the "main" installer for this CNAB bundle.
+This is the only file that is required in this directory.

 The contents beneath `/cnab/app/SUBDIRECTORY` are undefined by the spec. `run` is considered the only reserved word underneath `/cnab/app/`

-_NOTE:_ While _ad hoc_ data may be placed under `/cnab/app/`, all possible names under the root container directory (`/cnab/`) are considered reserved, and no additional names may be added beyond the spec.
-For example, creating `/cnab/bin/` would violate the specification.

-### Why a `cnab/` directory?

-Earlier versions of the spec did not include a top-level `cnab` directory, and dropped all files in `/`.
-However, this would put packages into an unregulated namespace (the root directory).
-Existing images may already contain or require files and directories like `run` or `app`.
-In turn, this leads to the potential for unintended namespace collisions.

-By declaring a `cnab` directory, we reduce the likelihood of collisions, while also making it possible for base images to scaffold out CNAB constructs that can be leveraged.
+### The Optional `/cnab/build` Directory

+The directory `/cnab/build` _may_ be present within the CNAB hierarchy.
+The contents of this directory are undefined by the spec.
+However, the intention is to provide space for artifacts that are used during the assembly (or re-assembly) of the bundle, but are not part of the execution of a bundle action.

+For example, _base bundles_ may use this directory to store utilities that derived bundles may use during bundle building.

+### Base Bundles

+This section of the specification is non-normative.
+It describes a pattern for using the contents of one bundle in another bundle as a form of extension or inheritance.
+While this is non-normative to the specificationm, facilitating this pattern was a goal of CNAB's design.

+The _base bundle pattern_ is a pattern for sharing common bundle tooling across multiple bundles.
+Succinctly expressed, a _base bundle_ is a bundle whose contents are inherited by another bundle.
+The most frequent way in which is occurs is when one bundle uses a `Dockerfile` to import another bundle's invocation image in its `FROM` line.

+A bundle that uses a base bundle as a source is referred to here as an _extending bundle_ or _extension bundle_, drawing from the object oriented terminology of base classes and extension classes.

 For example, a base CNAB image may provide something like this: